szukalski/diy-pedal/README.md

   * There should be 25mm between jack positions, dissect and mark in the middle (mid point of the enclosure width)
   * Mark 6mm above the 11mm in the center for the DC jack

+## 1590B Top Mount Alternate

+* I measure carefully and use a drill press!
+To get just enough room for the Lumberg jacks I measure in from the sides 16mm and from the lower lip of the enclosure 9mm.
+* The DC jack is in the centre laterally and 10mm from the top of the enclosure.
+These are the hole centres.
+* The input jack does hit the gain pot and at first is at an angle, but as you tighten the nut it straightens up and I rarely have issues.

 ## Components Sharing Same Pinout

 * Single op amp